Two words we might hear from an educated preacher which we probably don’t understand are exegesis and hermeneutics.

 “Typology in Christian theology and biblical exegesis is a doctrine or theory (hermeneutic) concerning the relationship of the Old Testament to the New Testament.
 Events, persons or statements in the Old Testament are seen as types (or shadows) prefiguring or superseded by antitypes, events or aspects of Christ or his revelation described in the New Testament”.

 So it is with the relationship of those things in the Bible pre Christ and those things post Christ.
+If we position the Light source correctly it becomes easy to spot the New Testament realities that cast the Old Testament shadow.
+We must put Jesus, the Light of the World, in His correct place.

-If you Google ‘typology Ligonier’ there’s a much better scholarly description on there but personally I think so many scholars miss the bigger picture by not being able to see the wood for the trees.
+If you Google ‘typology Ligonier’ there’s a much better scholarly description on there but personally I think many scholars miss the bigger picture by not being able to see the wood for the trees.

 Paul unquestionably validates typology in 1 Cor 10 but Matthew’s gospel, the gospel specifically written to Jews to show them how Jesus is the fulfilment or antitype of Old Testament scripture, also alludes to, if not clearly validates typology as a valid hermeneutic right through the whole book (ditto the book of Hebrews).